 By ALLY JAMAH

-The Vital Signs data and science program of Conservation International and the Africa Innovations Institute have released a report identifying key areas of Uganda’s natural capital that are critical to achieving the country’s ambitious commitments on climate action and sustainable development.
+The Vital Signs program of Conservation International and the Africa Innovations Institute have released a report identifying key areas of Uganda’s natural capital that are critical to achieving the country’s ambitious commitments on climate action and sustainable development.

 The document, Integrating Nature into Uganda’s National Planning, also sets out the policies and actions needed to ensure protection of those key resources, including forests, wetlands, rangelands and fisheries, in the face of heightening pressure on them.
 This followed extensive engagements with stakeholders from public and private sector, academia and others.